azmainm/standup-tickets-sp/functions/README.md

    - Check if your IP is whitelisted in MongoDB Atlas
    - Ensure database user has read/write permissions

+6. **Jira integration errors**
+   - Verify Jira URL, email, and API token are correct
+   - Check if the project key exists and is accessible
+   - Ensure your user has permission to create issues in the project
+   - Verify the issue type "Task" exists in your project
+   - Check if participant names match Jira user accounts for assignment

 ### Testing

 Test individual components or the complete flow: